Skip to content

 SDnext Parameters Guide

-This guide documents all parameters available in SDnext.
+This guide documents generation parameters available in SDnext.
+This guide does not cover mostly static system settings

-Parameters listed here can be used in the extra field of styles.
-Parameters there are specified as comma-separated key-value pairs using colons.
+Parameters listed can be used in the extra field of styles

 Table of Contents